ugurozturk/ListingEverything/Animelist.md

 1. Rokudenashi Majutsu Koushi to Akashic Records 2.
 Bölüm

 1. Akagami no Shirayuki-hime 2nd Season 1
-1. Cross Ange: Tenshi to Ryuu no Rondo : 8
 1. Escha & Logy no Atelier: Tasogare no Sora no Renkinjutsushi : 2
 1. Fairy Tail (2014) : 24
 1. Gintama : 33